poseidon/matchbox/Documentation/bootcfg.md

          └── etcd.json
          └── worker.json

 Ignition templates can be JSON or YAML files (rendered as JSON).
 Cloud-Config templates can be a script or YAML file.
-Both may contain [Go template](https://golang.org/pkg/text/template/) elements which will be executed with machine Group [metadata](#groups-and-metadata).
+Generic templates can be any arbitrary format.
+Each may contain [Go template](https://golang.org/pkg/text/template/) elements which will be executed with machine Group [metadata](#groups-and-metadata).
 For details and examples:

 * [Ignition Config](ignition.md)
 * [Cloud-Config](cloud-config.md)

 ### Profiles

 Profiles specify a Ignition config, Cloud-Config, and network boot config.
+Optionally include a Generic template.

     {
         "id": "etcd",
         "name": "CoreOS with etcd2"
         "cloud_id": "",
         "ignition_id": "etcd.yaml",
+        "generic_id": "some-service.cfg",
         "boot": {
             "kernel": "/assets/coreos/899.6.0/coreos_production_pxe.vmlinuz",
             "initrd": ["/assets/coreos/899.6.0/coreos_production_pxe_image.cpio.gz"],